abbarreto86/abbarreto.github.io/_pages/pt-br/about.md

 ---
 page_id: about
 layout: about
-title: sobre
+title: Bio
 permalink: /
 subtitle: <a href='#'>Afiliações</a>.
 Endereço.
 Contatos.
 Lema.
 Etc.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: photo_wp-cutted2.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>555 seu telefone do trabalho</p>
-    <p>123 seu endereço</p>
-    <p>Sua cidade, estado 12345</p>

-news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

+announcements:
+  enabled: true # includes a list of news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
+  limit: 3 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: true
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

 Escreva sua biografia aqui.
 Diga ao mundo sobre você.
 Adicione o link para o seu [subreddit](http://reddit.com) favorito.
 Você pode colocar uma foto também.
 O código já está dentro, basta nomear sua foto como `prof_pic.jpg` e colocá-la na pasta `img/`.